 Comox Valley Real Estate Market Outlook

 While these overall statistics are informative, experience shows that good inventory is down more than the figures show and that sales are brisk for homes that are well priced (based on current market value and not based on other measures such as property tax assessed value), in a good location, and well taken care of.
 Each hyper-local segment of our market will experience variances to the general market conditions just discussed.
-For more specific information on opportunities for buyers and sellers of real estate in the Comox Valley please contact Brett directly.
+For more specific information on opportunities for buyers and sellers of high end real estate in the Comox Valley please contact Brett directly.

 Published by Brett Cairns